joaomilho/what-is-programming-curry-on/README.md

 22. James Noble & Robert Biddle, **Notes on Postmodern Programming**, 2002
 23. Antero Taivalsaari, **Classes vs Prototypes: Some Philosophycal and Historical Observations**, 1996
 24. Rich Hickey, **Are We There Yet?**, 2009 [online](https://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey)
-25. Edsger W. Dijkstra, **On the cruelty of really teaching computing science**, 1988
+25. Edsger W. Dijkstra, **On the Cruelty of Really Teaching Computer Science**, 1988